SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 @cha_managing_windows

-So far we have talked about the reuse of `SpPresenter`s, discussed the fundamental functioning of Spec, and presented how to layout the widgets of a user interface.
+So far we have described the reuse of `SpPresenter`s, discussed the fundamental functioning of Spec, and presented how to layout the widgets of a user interface.
 Yet what is still missing for a working user interface is showing all these widgets inside of a window.
 In our examples until now we have only shown a few of the features of Spec for managing windows, basically restricting ourselves to opening a window.

-In this chapter, we provide a more complete overview of how Spec allows for the managing of windows.
-We show opening and closing, the built-in dialog box facility, the sizing of windows, and all kinds of window decoration.
+In this chapter, we provide a more complete overview of how Spec allows for the management of windows.
+We will show opening and closing, the built-in dialog box facility, the sizing of windows, and all kinds of window decoration.

 ### A working example